socketry/falcon-rails-example/readme.md

 > bin/rails serve
 ```

-To start the server using `falcon` directly?
+To start the server using `falcon` directly:

 ```
 > bundle exec falcon serve